Ruth Hesse

-Ruth Hesse (born 18 September 1936) is a German dramatic mezzo-soprano.
-She was a member of the Deutsche Oper Berlin from 1962 to 1995, and appeared internationally, including the Bayreuth Festival and the Salzburg Festival.
-She appeared regularly at the Vienna State Opera from 1965 to 1988, and was appointed an Austrian Kammersängerin in 1982.
-In Berlin, she took part in the world premiere of Henze's Der junge Lord.
+Ruth Hesse (18 September 1936 – 13 July 2024) was a German opera singer.
+A dramatic mezzo-soprano, she was a member of the Deutsche Oper Berlin from 1962 to 1995, where she took part in the world premiere of Henze's Der junge Lord.
+She was first invited to the Bayreuth Festival in 1960, where she performed until 1979.

+Her international career began after she appeared at the Vienna State Opera in 1965 in two leading roles, Ortrud in Wagner Lohengrin and Eboli in Verdi's Don Carlos.
+She performed there regularly to 1988, and was appointed an Austrian Kammersängerin in 1982.
+Hesse first appeared as Brangäne in Wagner's Tristan und Isolde at the Opéra National de Lyon.
+Her first role at the Royal Opera House, in 1969, was the Nurse in Die Frau ohne Schatten by Richard Strauss, which became a signature role, repeated in Paris and at the 1974 Salzburg Festival, among others.
+Her voice was described as of a wide range, dark timbre and capable of dramatic expression.

 Life and career

-Born in Wuppertal, Hesse first studied with Peter Offermanns in Wuppertal, then with Hildegard Scharf in Hamburg and finally also in Milan.
+Born in Wuppertal on 18 September 1936, Hesse first studied with Peter Offermanns in Wuppertal, then with Hildegard Scharf in Hamburg and finally also in Milan.
 She made her debut in 1958 at the Theater Lübeck as Orpheus in Gluck's Orfeo ed Euridice, and remained there until 1960.
 Afterwards she was engaged for two seasons at the Staatsoper Hannover.
 In 1960 she made her debut at the Hamburg State Opera and the Bayreuth Festival, where she performed until 1979 and was gradually assigned larger roles, culminating in Ortrud in Lohengrin, opposite Peter Hofmann and Karan Armstrong.

-From 1962 to 1995, she was engaged by the Deutsche Oper Berlin, singing a wide repertoire.
+From 1962 to 1995, Hesse was engaged by the Deutsche Oper Berlin, where she learned a broad repertoire.
 She took part in the world premiere of Henze's Der junge Lord on 7 April 1965, singing the role of Frau von Hufnagel.